xsdk-project/MathPackagesTraining2023/pages/setup_instructions.md

 * [Using SFTP](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server)
 * [Mounting Filesystems Over SSHFS](https://wiki.archlinux.org/index.php/SSHFS)

 to simplify the process of manually moving data over many iterations of examples and tests.
-For ex: to easily login to cooley - one can do:
+For ex: to easily login to theta - one can do:

 * add the following to ~/.ssh/config
 ```